 In as little as 2 days, the female builds a well-constructed nest that is firmly attached to a supporting plant.
 Forming an inner cup 2 inches wide and 1.5 inches deep, she weaves together some combination of weed stems, leaf skeletons, bark strips, twigs, rootlets, grasses, and sometimes tissue paper or rag scraps.
 She binds the materials with cobwebs and sometimes lines the nest with horsehair.

-Painted Buntings are still fairly common, but their populations have been dropping for several decades.
-The North American Breeding Bird Survey estimated an average decline of 3.2 percent per year between 1966 and 1995—suggesting the population declined by 62 percent in that time.
-They are listed as Near Threatened on the IUCN Red List, and on the Partners in Flight Watch List as a species of concern.
-The eastern population is suffering from habitat loss and degradation as humans destroy swampy thickets and woodland edges for urban development.
-Other important sites for conservation include molt staging habitats in Arizona and northwestern Mexico.
-Loss of riverside thickets in those areas may be hurting the western Painted Bunting population.
-In addition to facing habitat destruction, Painted Buntings are popular cage birds and are often trapped on their wintering grounds and sold illegally.
+Painted Buntings are still fairly common, but populations have been dropping approximately 0.8% per year for a cumulative decline of about 33% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 15 million and rates them 10 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+Eastern U.S. populations suffer from habitat loss and degradation as humans destroy swampy thickets and woodland edges for urban development.
+Habitats in Arizona and northwestern Mexico are also important sites for conservation.
+Loss of riverside thickets in those areas may be hurting western U.S. populations.
+In addition to facing habitat destruction, Painted Buntings are popular cage birds and are often trapped and sold illegally on their wintering grounds in Southern Mexico and Central America.Back to top

 Lowther, Peter E., Scott M. Lanyon and Christopher W. Thompson.
 (2015).
 Painted Bunting (Passerina ciris), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.